masashiswingle/hackify/_CONTRIBUTING.md

 1. Fork the repo
 2. Cut a namespaced feature branch from master.
 The branch name should be a short 1-or-2 word description of what you're working on.
 3. Make commits to your feature branch.
-See commit message guidelines below.
+See Commit Message Guidelines below.
 4. When you've finished with your fix or feature, Rebase upstream changes into your branch. submit a [pull request][] directly to master.
 Include a description of your changes.
 Your pull request will be reviewed by another maintainer.
 5. Fix any issues raised by your code reviwer, and push your fixes as a single